gitbenchung/sguuxs_splicer/docs/components.md

 - enclitics preceding nouns
 - second position clitics

 There is no dedicated lexc file for the lexical items included in the dictionary: these are generated upon load.
-The lexc header is also generated on load, with the exception of the flag inventory which is stored in `git_flags.txt`.
+The lexc header is also generated on load, with the exception of the flag inventory which is stored in `sgx_flags.txt`.

 ## Rules

 This analyzer relies heavily on allomorphic rules to generate local allomorphic alternations and productive dialect variation.
-The rules are listed and self-documented in `fst/git_rules.txt`.
+The rules are listed and self-documented in `fst/sgx_rules.txt`.

 Local allomorphy accomplished via rule includes: